hongweijia/luban/ocpauto/base-on-vmware.md

     ```
     # yum install -y ansible bind-utils buildah chrony dnsmasq git haproxy httpd-tools jq libvirt net-tools nfs-utils nginx podman python3 python3-netaddr python3-passlib python3-pip python3-policycoreutils python3-pyvmomi python3-requests screen sos syslinux-tftpboot wget yum-utils
     ```
-1. Copy this script set into ```~/``` from github.ibm.com, or upload it as a zip file and extract it.
+1. Get scripts into ```~/``` from github.
     ```
     # cd ~/
     # git clone https://github.com/IBM-ICP4D/cloud-pak-ocp-4.git
     ```
     It is assumed that the scripts are located in ```~/cloud-pak-ocp-4/```.

     Then you can skip to [Deploy the RHCOS template from OVA](#Deploy-the-RHCOS-template-from-OVA) and continue the installation.
     Or, you can shutdown this VM and export it as a **"2in1 OVA/OVF template"**.

+1. (Optional) Export a VM as OVA/OVF template
+    * Shutdown the VM.
+    * Logon to vCenter Server(Web Client) with a valid admin account.
+    * Navigate to the VM, right click on it and choose 'Template' - 'Export OVF Template'.
+    * Enter the template name and click 'OK', then choose your local location to save the template files.
+    * An OVF template is saved as a folder.
+    * Please note that vCenter Server 6.7 does not support OVA format exporting via the Web Client, so please use PowerCLI or other API/SDK tools to export OVA template.
+Here is a PowerCLI example:
+        ```
+        Export-VApp -vm $vm -Format Ova -Destination "d:\template" -Confirm:$false
+        ```

 ## Deploy an OCP cluster from the bastion node
+### (Optional) Import 2in1 OVA/OVF template
+If you have the 2in1 OVA/OVF template of the airgapped registry & bastion node, please import it into vCenter Server.
+1. Logon to vCenter Server(Web Client) with a valid admin account.
+1. Navigate to the target cluster, right click on it and choose 'Deploy OVF Template'.
+1. Choose your local OVA file(if importing OVF files, select all files in the template folder), and click 'Next'.
+1. Enter the target VM name, select a target location, and click 'Next'.
+1. Select a compute resource(cluster or host), and click 'Next'.
+1. Review details and click 'Next'.
+1. Select the target datastore and virtual disk format(thin or thick), and click 'Next'.
+1. Select destination network and click 'Next'.
+1. Keep clicking 'Next' and 'Finish' to import the template as a VM.
 ### Re-configure air gapped registry & bastion node for your environment
 1. Change root password accordingly.
 1. Change the hostname, IP address, and update ```/etc/hosts``` records.